cortharlow/rendezvous/readme.md

 ### Styling

-Like most travel websites, I wanted to use a variety of images focused on cities to inspire users to use their imaginations.
-To make things even more dynamic, the Home screen (after logging in/signing up) features a video header, as does the itinerary header.
-When viewing itineraries, Destinations/Activities/Accommodations/Transportation are kept separate by strong dividing lines, but framed together by these same lines.
+Like most travel websites, I wanted to use a variety of images focused on cities to inspire users to use their imaginations when making travel plans.
+When researching different CSS abilities, I stumbled across video tags!
+I knew I had to find a way to implement a video as either a header or background if nothing more than to flex some CSS muscle.
+The Home screen (after logging in/signing up) features a video header, as does the itinerary header.

+The most important part of an itinerary creator is, of course the itinerary.
+I struggled a long time with the best way to group all the various parts of a trip.
+Ultimately, I created a sort of hierarchy; Activities within Days, Days/Accommodations/Travel Plans within Destinations/Cities, and Destinations/Cities within the Itinerary.
+All of the sections are contained within nested borders to give the user a visual reminder of this hierarchy.

-Additionally, many of my peers in class began using Bootstrap to make their forms.
-I decided that I wanted the practice of styling forms and erb tags, and tried my best to make them similar to Bootstrap.
+Additionally, many of my peers in class began using [Bootstrap](http://getbootstrap.com/) (an immensely popular front-end framework), due in large part its ease in making beautiful forms.
+I decided that I wanted the practice of styling forms and erb tags by hand, and tried my best to make them similar to Bootstrap -- I think I did a pretty good job.

 ### Wireframes
 ![Wireframes](http://i.imgur.com/4lx9Y7E.jpg?1)